-- If you fancy a repetitive pattern like a polka dot, for example, then it might be easier to just print the fabric before it is cut and sewn.
+- If you fancy a repetitive pattern like a polka dot, for example, then it is easier to print the fabric as a whole before it is cut and sewn.
 This way you would avoid the inherent problems that come with all-over printing.
 We’ll go over those later.

 - If you’re not looking to cover sleeves, but just the torso, then all-over print might not even be necessary.
 Some printers (like us *wink, wink*) own larger than normal screens that might be able to accommodate your specific needs.